-Mortgage Q&A Friday: “What is a conventional mortgage loan?”
+Mortgage Q&A: “What is a conventional mortgage loan?”

 A “conventional mortgage” simply refers to any mortgage loan that is not insured or guaranteed by the federal government.